cabinjs/cabin/README.md

 #### Browser

-Since cross-browser support is very limited and unstandardized for errors and stack traces, we highly recommend to use [StackTrace](#stacktrace).
+Since cross-browser support is very limited and non-standardized for errors and stack traces, we highly recommend to use [StackTrace](#stacktrace).

 ##### StackTrace